VinchC/whatsnext/README.md

 create connection to database via VSCode

-create db-queries folder with different files which are sqlite queries
+create db-queries folder with different files to execute sqlite queries

+- create a create-table-table_name.sql file with attributes

-execute each file with the triangle in the upper right corner of VSCode
+- execute each file with the triangle in the upper right corner of VSCode

-npm i sqlite3 to create an new object Database
+npm i sqlite3 to create a new object Database to access via server

 update the existing routes to use the SQL queries